Visit our new website. We'd appreciate your feedback!

 Marked globally on the second Saturday of June and founded in England, World Gin Day celebrates the processes associated with distilling natural grains with juniper berries and other botanicals.
 The widespread popularity of gin in England can be traced back to the Georgian period, and the reign of William III – known as William of Orange – from 1689.
 Having relaxed restrictions on domestic spirit production, the market for gin boomed, and although a series of new laws were needed to curb just how much was being made, the spirit has remained popular in Britain since.

 One of only a handful of Welsh distilleries, Aber Falls in the north of the country is a short distance from the famous Rhaeadr Fawr, a picturesque waterfall within the Snowdonia National Park.
 As the first distillery to open in North Wales since the start of the 1900s, it produces several hand-crafted gins and liquors using local ingredients – processes that are explored in an in-depth virtual tour of the premises.
-It provides an insight into what to expect if you’re dreaming of exploring the distillery, its visitor centre and the spectacular nature of the surrounding countryside in future.
+It provides an insight into what to expect for those dreaming of exploring the distillery, its visitor centre and the spectacular nature of the surrounding countryside in future.
 Aber Falls is also set to launch its first batch of whisky in 2021, matured for three years to ensure maximum taste.

 As one of the biggest names in Scottish gin production, Eden Mill produces a core gin range packed with different flavours.
 This includes a Golf Gin, inspired by botanicals that are found around Scotland’s many coastal golf courses, and in recognition of the distillery’s location close to the ‘home of golf’, St Andrews Links.
 It’s possible to enjoy an informative journey through the world of Eden Mill on a 360-degree virtual tour, which delves in to the history of Scotland’s first single-site distillery and brewery – where whisky and beer are also produced in addition to its award-winning gin.

 Renowned for its glasshouses and home to more than 1,000 years of history, the Bombay Sapphire distillery building at Laverstoke Mill in the heart of Hampshire is just as impressive as the gin it produces.
 The site of a mill since 903AD, and with a listing as a corn mill in the Domesday Book of 1086, the site was transformed to open as a distillery in 2014.
-Sitting within a Site of Special Scientific Interest and a Conservation Area, the modern glasshouses of the distillery juxtapose with the surrounding Georgina and Victorian architecture, while the neighbouring River Test has created a vibrant habitat for native species.
-While you’re waiting to visit this exhilarating site, it’s possible to tour it online and delve deep into its rich history.
+Sitting within a Site of Special Scientific Interest and a Conservation Area, the modern glasshouses of the distillery juxtapose with the surrounding Georgina and Victorian architecture, while the neighbouring River Test has created a vibrant habitat for native wetland species.
+For those waiting to visit this exhilarating site, it’s possible to tour it online and delve deep into its rich history.

 With the simple aim of promoting British Beer, National Beer Day on 15 June delves into the history and heritage of the drink that so many people know and love.
 Supported by the British Beer and Pub Association and the Campaign for Real Ale, among others, it is a celebration of what is being created at breweries across the nation.
 More styles of beer which originated in Britain are now brewed overseas than of any other beer brewing nation – from porter and stout to India pale ale and brown ale, to name just a few.

 Having celebrated its 20th anniversary in 2019, Meantime Brewery has grown considerably since launching on a small industrial estate in Charlton.
 Now found in Greenwich, south London, it produces a tasty array of lagers, pale ales and India pale ales, as well as a limited edition set of seasonal products every year.
-The brewery’s immersive tour allows you to explore its site from anywhere in the world, or to think of visiting next time you’re in London discovering the neighbouring UNESCO World Heritage Site of maritime Greenwich, which is packed with the Royal Observatory, the Queen’s House and the buildings of the Royal Naval College.
+The brewery’s immersive tour allows people to explore its site from anywhere in the world, or to think of visiting next time they’re in London discovering the neighbouring UNESCO World Heritage Site of maritime Greenwich, which is packed with the Royal Observatory, the Queen’s House and the buildings of the Royal Naval College.

 From its location in the centre of Sheffield’s Antiques Quarter, Abbeydale Brewery can brew up to 15 different beers at any one time.
 Although not usually open to the public, it has a virtual tour thanks to Google Maps and also operates two brew pubs in the city, which is known for its steel production heritage.
 The brewery’s logo, like its name, was inspired by the frontage of Beauchief Abbey, a medieval monastic house that is now partially restored as a parish church.

 With heritage dating back to 1799, Greene King’s historic Westgate brewery in Bury St Edmunds is a sight to behold.
 A fully interactive 3D tour of the 1930s art deco building is available online.
-Giving you a state-of-the art peak into the intricacies of beer making, not to mention its striking marble floors and vast giant copper mash tuns, it’s the ideal prelude to returning in person for a tasting session in the future!
+Giving viewers a state-of-the art peak into the intricacies of beer making, not to mention its striking marble floors and vast giant copper mash tuns, it’s the ideal prelude to returning in person for a tasting session in the future!

 Normally held in late May to the start of June, English Wine Week plans to return on revised dates in 2020 to celebrate the hundreds of vineyards that operate all over Britain.
 It’s a chance to discover new flavours and to imagine wandering among the ripening vines as the year’s crop grows at pace.
 With more than 550 vineyards across the UK, the majority can be found in England – and especially in the south – where the topography, soil and climate provide ideal growing conditions for sparkling wines.